-Trans Transferable/key skills LO no. On successful completion of the named award, students will be able to: Module Code/s LE 12 Process and synthesise primary data, to create new understandings of educational practice and so justify a chosen position having drawn on relevant theoretical perspectives.
-FDLI2002 13 Use reflective practice to explore their values, knowledge and skills to extend the development of their and others' learning and performance and so justify a personal position in relation to their educational practices.
+Trans Transferable/key skills LO no. On successful completion of the named award, students will be able to: Module Code/s IE 12 Process and synthesise primary data, to create new understandings of inclusive practice and so justify a chosen position having drawn on relevant theoretical perspectives.
+FDLI2002 13 Employ a reflective approach to review personal, academic and professional knowledge and understanding in order to enhance their personal development planning.
 FDLI2001 14 Communicate effectively information, arguments and analyses in a variety of forms, to a range of audiences.
-FDLE2003 15 Recognise, understand and critically reflect upon relevant research and apply techniques of practitioner enquiry in practice.
+FDIN2002 15 Recognise, understand and critically reflect upon relevant research and apply research techniques in practice.
 FDLI2002